matrix-org/matrix-js-sdk/README.rst

 .. image:: http://matrix.org/jenkins/buildStatus/icon?job=JavascriptSDK
    :target: http://matrix.org/jenkins/job/JavascriptSDK/

-This is the Matrix_ Client-Server v1 SDK for JavaScript.
+This is the Matrix_ Client-Server v1/v2 alpha SDK for JavaScript.
 This SDK can be run in a browser or in Node.js.

 Quickstart